particle-iot/docs/docs/beginners.md

 **Description**

-This activity will construct a simple circuit for you to turn on and off an led!

-It's like the 'Hello world' example for any beginners in electronics!
+In this activity, we will construct a simple circuit for you to turn on and off an LED.
+It's like the 'Hello world' example for any beginner in electronics!

-**Parts required:**
+**Items required:**
  - 330 Ohm Resistor
  - LED of your color choice
+ - Tinker App or Cloud IDE

 **Schematic diagram:**